JanePratley/janepratley.github.io/pages/pages-root-folder/index.md

 [<img src="../images/buttons/button_about.png">](/../about/)
 [<img src="../images/buttons/button_contact.png">](/../contact/)

-Posture Partnership believes that postural care should be the foundation upon which all care and rehabilitation should be built.
+**Posture Partnership believes that postural care should be one of the key foundations upon which all care and rehabilitation should be built.**

-Body shape changes brought about by reduced mobility should not be inevitable and prevention is important at all stages of life.
+**Body shape changes brought about by reduced mobility should not be inevitable and prevention is important at all stages of life.**

-Posture Partnership believes that though collaborative working and training anybody can be empowered to make a profound impact on the quality and even length of people's lives through a postural care approach.
+**Posture Partnership believes that though collaborative working and training anybody can be empowered to make a profound impact on the quality and even length of people's lives through a postural care approach.**

 <BR>